 Such is the case for Millie, the narrator of Halle Butler’s second novel, The New Me.
-Millie is 30 years old, rudderless, disgruntled to her core, and a long-term short-term employee: a seasoned temp.
+Millie is 30 years old, rudderless, and disgruntled to her core and is a long-term short-term employee: a seasoned temp.
 It’s familiar territory for Butler; she temped throughout her 20s to fund creative work, and her first novel, Jillian, follows the life of an embittered young medical secretary.

-At the novel’s start, Millie is 10 days into a receptionist gig at a boutique furniture showroom in Chicago, where she is paid $12 an hour to stare at an unringing phone.
+At the start of The New Me, Millie is 10 days into a receptionist gig at a boutique Chicago furniture showroom, where she is paid $12 an hour to stare at an unringing phone.
 Her manager and primary antagonist is Karen, the senior receptionist, a small-fry Machiavelli who instantly dislikes Millie—not for her performance, which is adequate, but for her awkward manner and shabby clothes.

 This would be a mistake.
-Millie’s money woes are so abstract they may as well not exist: She never pauses to make a furious calculation before buying another round of drinks, never wonders if she’ll make rent.
+Millie’s money woes are so abstract, they may as well not exist.
+She never pauses to make a furious calculation before buying another round of drinks, never wonders if she’ll make rent.
 She has a college degree, and she’s without debt.
-Her parents, educated upper-middle-class retirees, regularly chip in for rent and groceries with gentle encouragement and nary a passive-aggressive remark.
-Temping is a choice, not a last resort—Millie says she’s drawn to the “slight atmospheric changes” of different workplaces.
-This particular job is indeed precarious, as temping is by nature, but crucially, Millie’s life is not.
+Her parents, educated upper-middle-class retirees, chip in for rent and groceries with gentle encouragement and nary a passive-aggressive remark.
+Temping is a choice, not a last resort; Millie says she’s drawn to the “slight atmospheric changes” of different workplaces.
+This particular job is indeed precarious, as temping is by nature, but crucially, her life is not.

 But seeking pleasure isn’t Millie’s forte.
-She spends her free time binge-watching a true-crime show and making the sporadic half-hearted stab at self-improvement.
-There’s no evidence that she likes or admires anyone; the two women she calls friends are the self-absorbed Sarah (“talks too much, almost constantly,”) and dull Beth (“always bored the shit out of me.”)
-Calling her supportive mother makes her “bored and irritated.”
+She spends her free time binge-watching a true-crime show and making sporadic half-hearted stabs at self-improvement.
+There’s no evidence that she likes or admires anyone; the two women she calls friends are the self-absorbed Sarah (“talks too much, almost constantly”) and dull Beth (“always bored the shit out of me”).
+Calling her supportive mother makes Millie “bored and irritated.”
 She doesn’t eat for pleasure or health; her diet is all “sour” coffee, “old cheese,” the “stale butt of a baguette.”
-She seems disgusted by her body and uncommitted to hygiene—her “pits are slick” and she smells “like an onion pizza.”
+She seems disgusted by her body and uncommitted to hygiene; her “pits are slick,” and she smells “like an onion pizza.”
 In her myopia, Chicago exists primarily as an annoying commute.

 Without the pathos of real precariousness—she has plenty of escape routes—Millie sometimes reads like the sort of millennial caricature trotted out by Fox News anchors and boomer opinion writers: self-absorbed and entitled, lazy and undirected.
-There are moments when The New Me almost passes for satire—but the book confirms Millie’s point of view a little too often for this to be the case.
-Millie’s coworkers really are vacuous; her job really is pointless; Karen really is judging her hygiene.
+There are moments when The New Me almost passes for satire, but the book confirms her point of view a little too often for this to be the case.
+Her coworkers really are vacuous; her job really is pointless; Karen really is judging her hygiene.